Master of Fine Arts in Directing, University of Alberta, 1979.

 Professor, Department of Drama, University of Alberta, 1999-present.

-Co-Founder (with Raphael Omondi), Ignite Kisumu Theatre Festival and arts creation and development in western Kenya.
+Co-Founder (with Raphael Omondi), Ignite Afrika, an umbrella organization for arts creation and development in western Kenya.
 Includes initiating the annual Ignite Kisumu Theatre Festival..

 Academic Director, Interim.
 Community Service-Learning, University of Alberta.
 2015-2016.